 Lifeline(1): Okay.
 This is a card that either does nothing or is completely insane.
 Taking like 5 actions with this is possible with a bit of minor prep work and that’s just going to be nuts.
 But in the vast majority of decks this is just an extra action after a fail.
 Which is fine, i guess.

 Nature of the Beast(1): Good.
 It’s a free clue from anywhere.
 That seems very worth taking an extra encounter card to me, especially since the choice out of three will make it likely that you’ll be able to shrug it off fairly well.

-Gumption(1): Excellent to Staple.
+Gumption(1): Staple.
 Finally, payback for how bad Unexpected Courage(2) is.
 This is a fantastic upgrade on UC, lowering tests is just a lot better than increasing skill by default.
 Also, this stacks with other difficulty lowering effects, which is still a rarity.
 Most of those effects are tied to cards that can’t be used at the same time, so Gumption enables some interesting new stuff.

 Baseball Bat(2): Okay to Good.
 That’s cute.
 Returning to your hand is absolutely fine, considering its relatively low resource cost.
 And occasionally being able to deal three damage on a skull can be relevant too.
 It’s been worded to not completely combo with William’s ability, but i could see him getting good value out of this card anyways.

 Katja Eastbank(2): Good to Excellent.
 She’s intended to do Dilemma support, but i am actually more interested in redrawing up to 5 cards.
 And then just killing her off with damage or horror.
 That’s some potent card selection, but it blocks the ally slot for a while.